walmartlabs/thorax/README.md

 A class that renders an `itemTemplate` or `itemView` for each item in a `collection` passed to it in its constructor, or via `setCollection`.
 The view will automatically update when items are added, removed or changed.

 The `collection` helper will automatically create and embed a `CollectionView` instance for you.
-If programatic access to the view's methods are needed (for instance calling `appendItem` or specifying an `itemFilter`) it's best to create a `CollectionView` directly and embed it with the `view` helper as you would any other view.
+If programmatic access to the view's methods are needed (for instance calling `appendItem` or specifying an `itemFilter`) it's best to create a `CollectionView` directly and embed it with the `view` helper as you would any other view.

 ### itemTemplate *view.itemTemplate*